AbdulmohsenA/PasswordManager/README.md

 ```

 ## Procedure
+- First: run setup.py which will set your main password and key, setup.py will delete itself after the first run.
 - Once you run PasswordManager.py is will make a database file named "PASSWORDS.db" and it will be using it.

 ## TODO